FarFromLittle/Questline/docs/api.md

 Returns a quest created with the given *questId*.

-Useful for accessed questlines between scripts.
+Useful for accessing questlines between scripts.

 |Parameter|Type    |Default     |Description
 |--------:|:------:|:----------:|:----------